Hiaaaa40/Low-Precision-LLM-Efficient-Computation-Challenge/docs/index.md

 ### Participation Terms

-- **Award-winning teams** are required to **open-source their final submissions on GitCode**, including all source code, relevant materials, and team information.
+- **Award-winning teams** are required to **[open source](https://docs.google.com/document/d/12AIKYPwdNWGMnQunCr4xBw059Wh4HeRd/edit?usp=sharing&ouid=116450756627452381830&rtpof=true&sd=true) their final submissions on GitCode**, including all source code, relevant materials, and team information.
 - Participants should **ensure that all necessary internal approvals** (e.g., institutional, corporate, or legal) are obtained **prior to participation**.
 - **Participation in this challenge constitutes acceptance of all terms and conditions** set forth by the organizers.